dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmassoc/README.md

  -b,--bind <aet[@ip]>                     specify AE Title, local address
                                           of the Application Entity
                                           provided by this application;
-                                          use STORESCU and pick up any
+                                          use DCMASSOC and pick up any
                                           valid local address to bind the
                                           socket by default.
  -c,--connect <aet@host:port>             specify AE Title, remote address